 What therapy is best for an adjustment disorder?

 The best and most recommended therapy for adjustment disorder is Psychotherapy or also known as talk therapy.
 In some instances, a prescribed medication also helps.
 But note.
-It is significantly important to talk with your therapist about the options you have to better manage your adjustment disorder.
+It is significantly important to talk with your therapist about the options you have to manage your adjustment disorder better.

 Is adjustment disorder a serious mental illness?